-A minor in Public Service Leadership will serve HSH majors who wish to have a career in leadership and/or management in the public sector.
+A minor in Public Service Leadership will serve HSH majors who wish to have careers in leadership and/or management in the public sector.
 Students who select the PSL minor must satisfy the general university requirements for a minor as well as the specific minor requirements below.
-In all, students must complete 15 hours as indicated below with at least 9 or those hours drawn from 3000- and/or 4000-level course offerings.
-All courses for minor credit must be completed with a grade of "C" or above.
+In all, students must complete 15 hours as indicated below with at least 9 or those hours drawn from 3300- and/or 4300-level course offerings.
+All courses for minor credit must be completed with a grade of "C" or better.